The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Beyond Mere Apportionment: Evaluating the Fairness of House Sizes and District Sizes

 Equivalently, according to our entropic criterion, different values of $R$ are to be preferred (at least in terms of representational equity, if not necessarily institutional efficiency) to the extent that the \textit{ratio} between the arithmetic and geometric means of district sizes across states is made closer to unity.

-While other apportionment optimands such as the Huntington-Hill or Webster-Wilcox figures-of-merit arguably could be deployed to select $R$, we would seem to lack any principle way to fixe the $R$-dependence in the pre-factor, which would not effect the apportionment $\bv{a}$ for given $R$, but would effect the choice of $R$ itself.
+While other apportionment optimands such as the Huntington-Hill or Webster-Willcox figures-of-merit arguably could be deployed to select $R$, we would seem to lack any principle way to fix the $R$-dependence in the pre-factor, which would not effect the apportionment $\bv{a}$ for given $R$, but would effect the choice of $R$ itself.

-Obviously, practical and institutional concerns are paramount when addressing the question of House size, but conventionally, a variety of mathematical suggestions for optimization have been considered.
+Obviously, practical and institutional concerns are paramount when addressing the question of House size, but conventionally, a variety of mathematical suggestions for selection or optimization of $R$ have been considered in the past.
 For instance: \begin{enumerate} \item When using a quota method, one can choose a nominal House size $R_0$, calculate quotas, and then round all quotas based on the chosen rule, leading to a final House size $R$ close but not necessarily exactly equal to $R$.
 However, this begs the question of how to choose $R_0$ in the first place.

 \item When using a divisor rule, one can adopt a divisor $D$ representing a nominal target for the nominal district size, then calculate $\bv{a$} without further iteration, resulting in an average district size $\bar{D}$ close but not not necessarily equal to $D$.
 But we are left wondering how to adopt an initial choice of $D$.